Japanese Language Immersion Program Transition

 Committee Facts

-- Membership: The committee will include:
+- Membership: The 12-member committee will include:

 - a current 9th, 10th or 11th grade parent or guardian from North Eugene.